Withington history

 Ladybarn is now an attractive place to live, with houses of various periods, a shopping area, a railway station and facilities including Ladybarn Park, with its magnificent Poplar Walk, Outdoor Gym, Bowling Club, sports facilities, children's playground, playing fields and woodlands.

-The origins of the name 'Ladybarn' are discussed below.
+The origins of the name 'Ladybarn/Lady Barn' are discussed below.

 Here are some pictures of Ladybarn.
 Click on the images for enlarged views.